nic-dgl104-winter-2022/class-textbook/ch8/ArchitecturalPatterns.md

 }
 ```

-## Conclusion
+## Summary

-That's it!
-Now you can make an app in MVVM pattern!
-Wasn't it fun?
+Now you can make an app in MVVM pattern.
 You can improve the app and implement a local database with a library Room and SQLite to have a complete code example in MVVM.
 Once you finish the crash course, it will make more sense than having the pattern theoretically explained.

+MVVM offers lots of advantages of separation of concerns by leveraging data binding.
+Also, the Models drive as much business logic as possible and avoid the logic in Views.

 <br />

 # <div align = "center"> Final Thoughts </div>
-Woo, finally, you got through this chapter; hopefully, you now have a good grasp on the MV* patterns and architectural patterns in general.
-Thank you for reading!
+Thank you for reading through this.
+Wasn't it fun?
+Hopefully, you have a good grasp of the MV* patterns and architectural patterns in general.
+As a developer, you should keep in mind that  each MV* pattern has pros and cons depending on your application.
+There is no ‘right’ pattern for any kind of application.
+We personally feel it seems complicated at first.
+However, once you figure out differences between MV* patterns, you might benefit from them, and you will stick to this pattern.

 <br />